ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part1.md

 # The Problem

 There are many different types of errors that programmers encounter frequently, which they must guard their programs against.
-And of those errors, few seem more pervasive than the infamous `NullPointerException` (NPE), or it's equivalents.
+Of those errors, few seem more pervasive than the infamous `NullPointerException` (NPE), or it's equivalents.
 The cause of innumerable bugs and crashes, what programmer has not felt uneasy about the ever-present threat of this bug in their code?

 {% include youtube.html video_hash="bLHL75H_VEM" width="560" height="315" description="Who among us hasn't felt like the man in the yellow shirt?" %}